lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 #### Robot Movement

-For the current implementation of the robot controller, some key decisions were made to prevent collisions with other objects in the scene during the robot's movement:
+For the current implementation of the robot controller, some key decisions were made with the goal of preventing collisions with other objects in the scene during the robot's movement and increasing the predictability of the robot's behaviour:

 - objects are to be approached from above
 - the gripper has to be pointing downwards while picking up or laying down an object, so as to provide a predictable hold of the object.
 - the movement of the robot needs be deterministic, so as to avoid unexpected erratic movements